laravelkr/docs/kr/queues.md

 The `retry_after` configuration option and the `--timeout` CLI option are different, but work together to ensure that jobs are not lost and that jobs are only successfully processed once.

 > {note} The `--timeout` value should always be at least several seconds shorter than your `retry_after` configuration value.
 This will ensure that a worker processing a given job is always killed before the job is retried.
 If your `--timeout` option is longer than your `retry_after` configuration value, your jobs may be processed twice.

+#### Worker Sleep Duration

+When jobs are available on the queue, the worker will keep processing jobs with no delay in between them.
+However, the `sleep` option determines how long the worker will "sleep" if there are no new jobs available:

+    php artisan queue:work --sleep=3

 <a name="supervisor-configuration"></a>
 ## Supervisor Configuration